Champawat: History

+Historically, Champawat was the original residence of the Rajas of Kumaon before they transferred their capital to Almora in the mid-16th century.
+According to local tradition tied to the Skanda Purana, a mound near the town's old fort is considered the Kurmachal—the exact spot where the Hindu deity Vishnu manifested in his Kurma (tortoise) incarnation.
+The name "Kumaon" is widely believed to be a corruption of Kurmachal, and the region surrounding Champawat became historically known as "Kali Kumaon" to distinguish it from the rest of the territory.
+Following the British occupation, a cantonment was initially established at Champawat but was moved six miles north to Lohaghat in 1815, as the valley's climate was deemed unhealthy.

-The original name of Champawat is said to be Champavati, which was due to its location on the banks of the Champavati stream.
+The historical name of Champawat is said to be Champavati, which was due to its location on the banks of the Champavati stream.
 To the west of this region was a fort called Donkot, where the local Rawat kings resided.
 There are seven ancient temples in the valley of the Champavati stream: Baleshwar, Kranteshwar, Tadkeshwar, Rishneshwar, Dikteshwar, Mallareshwar and Maneshwar, of which, the Baleshwar temple is considered to be the most important.
 According to a local epic titled Gurupaduka, Champavati, the sister of the Nagas, did penance near the Baleshwar temple of Champawat.
 In her memory, the temple of Champavati is still located inside the Baleshwar temple complex.
 According to the Vayu Purana, Champavati was the capital of nine kings of Puri Naga Dynasty.

 Fort and the capital city of Kali Kumaon, Champawat, 1815.

 Champawat was formerly the capital of the Chand dynasty rulers of Kumaon.
 The Baleshwar Temple built by the Chand rulers in the 12th century is an excellent monument with marvelous stone carving works.

 The Champawat Tiger, a man-eating tigress who killed in excess of four hundred people, was named after this town, as she operated primarily in its surrounding area.
 She was shot in 1907 by the famed hunter Jim Corbett, the first designated man-eater he killed in a 30 year long career.